shivansh/shivansh.github.io/_posts/2019-01-09-Revisiting-networks-project.md

 </p>

 It is apparent from the plots that the multi-threaded model is better in terms of CPU utilization and also stabilizes at a lower memory footprint.
+The memory utilization is perfectly constant for both the models, which was a bit unexpected to me.

 Let's see the plots for a multi-client setup with 5 clients.